rycroft-group/math513/README.md

 # UW–Madison Math/CS 513: Code examples
-Math/CS 513 is an undergraduate course taught at the University of Wisconsin, Madison on methods of computational mathematics.
+Math/CS 513 is an undergraduate course taught at the University of Wisconsin, Madison on numerical linear algebra.
 [Visit the course website.](https://web.math.wisc.edu/math513/)

 These code examples accompany the lecture materials.
 They are primarily written in Python and make use of several well-established libraries: